-The Old Forge There is a significant Cedar Tree at this point next to the path leading up to the Church of St Peter which is grade I listed and dates from the 14th and 15th centuries with 19th remodelling.
+There is a significant Cedar Tree at this point next to the path leading up to the Church of St Peter which is grade I listed and dates from the 14th and 15th centuries with 19th remodelling.
 Constructed in flint with limestone dressings the church has a 15th century west window and south porch.
 The church was historically connected to the gentry living in Hedenham Hall and Ditchingham Hall and there are some very fine monuments inside the chancel belong to the Bedingfield family of Hedenham and dating from the 16th and 17th centuries.

 Beyond the bridge on the west side facing the church is Glebe Farm.
 This cottage has low eaves and quite ornate joinery to the dormer windows that sit at eaves level.
 The house has the same 19th century style casements as other estate style houses in the village.

+Nos 56/57 Church Road

+Glebe Farm

-Nos 56/57 Church Road Glebe Farm Traditional Materials and Architectural Detail The church stands out as the oldest building in the village and has its own distinct architectural character and materials.
-Ditchingham Hall and Hedenham Hall are both high status houses for the landed gentry and also have a distinct architectural character.
-Rectory Farmhouse and Hedenham House are more significant houses with some 'pretension' such as the incorporating Dutch end gables.
+Traditional Materials and Architectural Detail

+The church stands out as the oldest building in the village and has its own distinct architectural being very early in date and built predominantly in flint.
+Ditchingham Hall and Hedenham Hall are both high status houses for the landed gentry and also have a distinct high status 'polite' architectural character.
+The Old Rectory and Hedenham House are more significant houses with some 'provincial architectural pretension' such as the incorporating Dutch end gables.

 Otherwise to the south houses in Hedenham Green houses have a simpler more rural vernacular character and to the north along Church Road there is a mix of vernacular houses and more estate style housing with common design details.
 Valley Farmhouse is of particular importance dating originally from the 16th century - its rich timber frame encased by brick.
 Parts of The Garden House and Willow Farm also dating back to the 16th century.
 Smith's Knoll has its own distinctive 1940's/50's modern take on the Norfolk vernacular.

 The predominant roofing material are the orangey red clay pantiles.
 In some cases these are a darker grey / black especially at Smith's Knoll.
 Hedenham Hall and Hedenham Lodge both have plain red pin tiles.
 Ditchingham Hall is a bit unusual with the earlier use of slate, being a replacement material dating from the 18th century.
 56/57 Church Lane is the only thatched house remaining in the village.
-The brick houses are built with red brick, however diaper brickwork with burnt headers in Flemish bond is a characteristic of the area - particularly demonstrated at the former school and Glebe Farm.
-There are some timber framed buildings which are rendered in Hedenham Green, and at Smith's Knoll some houses painted with pastel brickwork to break up the continuous elevation.
-The church stands out being very early in date and constructed predominantly in flint.
-Flint is otherwise used on quite lowly outbuildings as secondary material at the Old Forge and the barn at Willow Farm.